The New Freedom

-The New Freedom was Woodrow Wilson's campaign platform in the 1912 presidential election, and also refers to the progressive programs enacted by Wilson during his first term as president from 1913 to 1916 while the Democrats controlled Congress.
+The New Freedom was Woodrow Wilson's platform in the 1912 presidential election, and also refers to the progressive programs enacted by Wilson during his time as president.
 First expressed in his campaign speeches and promises, Wilson later wrote a 1913 book of the same name.
-In terms of legislation, wartime policies are generally not considered part of the New Freedom.
 After the 1918 midterm elections, Republicans took control of Congress and were mostly hostile to the New Freedom.
-As president, Wilson focused on three types of reform:
+As president, Wilson focused on various types of reform, such as the following: